sonugupta0420/Task-1-basic-web-Page-/README.md

-# Task-1-basic-web-Page-
-Task 1 - Basic Webpage using HTML, CSS &amp; JavaScript (ApexPlanet Internship)
+# Task 1 - Basic Web Development

+This project is a part of the 45-day Web Development Internship by **ApexPlanet Software Pvt.
+Ltd.**

+## 📄 Description:
+- A basic webpage with HTML structure
+- Styling using CSS
+- JavaScript alert for interactivity

+## 🎯 Objective:
+To demonstrate understanding of core web development concepts.